helico-kalki/Vithoba/README.md

 📂 The flashcards are saved in the `flashcards.json` file, where they could also be edited of course.

+🤖 This project is 90% AI, I only made the design.

 ---

 ## 📥 Installation